intel-analytics/BigDL-2.x/docs/docs/APIGuide/TFPark/tf-dataset.md

 ### **from_string_rdd**

 Create a TFDataset from a RDD of strings.
-Each element is the RDD should be a single string.
+Each element in the RDD should be a single string.
 The returning TFDataset's feature_tensors has only one Tensor. the type of the Tensor is tf.string, and the shape is (None,).
 The returning don't have label_tensors.
 If the dataset is used for training, the label should be encoded in the string.